sibvisions/visionx.reactUI.deliveryService/README.md

 # About

-This repository contains a customized reactUI for the [VisionX](https://visionx.sibvisions.com) application Delivery service.
+This repository contains a customized reactUI for the [VisionX](https://visionx.sibvisions.com) application DeliveryService.

 The application is available in VisionX' marketplace for free.
 It already contains the customized react UI.